-FDA pregnancy category C. It is not known whether lincomycin will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+It is not known whether lincomycin will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.

 Lincomycin can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while using this medicine.

 Lincomycin is injected into a muscle, or into a vein through an IV.
 You may be shown how to use injections at home.
 Do not give yourself this medicine if you do not understand how to use the injection and properly dispose of needles, IV tubing, and other items used.

 Lincomycin is usually given every 12 to 24 hours.
 Follow your doctor's instructions.